Internet Addiction, one

 Questions

 Computer Screen.
 Lars was an “ordinary” teenager.
 True or false?
-Was he an excellent student?
+Did he excel in school?
+Did he have excellent grades?
 Did he enjoy playing football, going to the movies and hiking in forests?
 Describe his old life (when he was 15 years old).

 Keyboard.